mariusschulz/blog-code-samples/README.md

 # Blog Code Samples

-This is a collection of code samples found on [my blog](https://blog.mariusschulz.com).
+This is a collection of code samples and demo applications mentioned in [my blog posts](https://blog.mariusschulz.com).